 - What technology skills, support, and training may be needed?

 - How will your content be created, updated, and maintained?

 - Do you need assistance in course design, development, or maintenance?

 - How might students’ varied Internet bandwidths affect access to your course or course materials?

-For instructional design consultations and support, contact IT Services Teaching & Learning Technology at (517) 432-6200 or fill out this out this online form.
+For instructional design consultations and support, contact MSU IT Academic Technology at (517) 432-6200 or fill out this out this online form.

 Plan for Maintenance & Backups

 Course maintenance is an ongoing process.
 Updating information, fixing issues, moderating discussions, and adding new content are necessary to keep a course current.
 Links especially should be checked each semester prior to student access.